BertHav/Omgevingsmonitor_Software/README.md

 Go to the folder C:\Users\<user>\STM32Cube\Repository\STM32Cube_FW_L0_V1.12.2\Drivers\CMSIS Select the folder Lib and use Ctrl-C to copy the contents.
-In the Project Explorer select the folder Drivers/CMSIS and use Ctrl-V (For Linux the folders can be found under ~/STM32Cube/Repository/STM32Cube_FW_L0_V1.12.2/Drivers/CMSIS.)
+In the Project Explorer select the folder Drivers/CMSIS and use Ctrl-V (For Linux the folders can be found under ~/STM32Cube/Repository/STM32Cube_FW_L0_V1.12.0/Drivers/CMSIS.)

-Run Project -> Clean.
+Execute Project -> Clean.
 Check 'Start a build immediately' and choose 'Clean'.

 ## Known issues